 10. Family Matters (1989-1997)

-Steve's behavior may have seemed cute in the '90s, but, watching the show today, his antics — which often endangered the Winslows — are totally creepy.
-It makes zero sense that now the family didn't file a restraining order to keep Steve out of their house.
+Back in the ’90s, every family in America may have loved seeing the Winslow family put up with the zany shenanigans of Steve Urkel, as lovingly portrayed by Jaleel White.
+But watching the show today, his antics — which often endangered the Winslows — are totally creepy.
+It makes zero sense that the family didn’t file a restraining order to keep Steve out of their house.

 11. Baywatch (1989-2001)

-The show is famous because men enjoyed watching the female characters run down the beach.
-Seriously, almost every '90s sitcom references this phenomena at some point.
-This is one show the progressive television fans of today would be completely startled by because there is no real plot to speak of.
+Baywatch lasted 11 whole seasons primarily because men enjoyed watching the female characters, specifically Pamela Anderson, run down the beach in bodyguard bathing suits.
+Seriously, almost every ’90s sitcom references this phenomena at some point.
+This is one show that actual television fans would be completely startled by today because there is no real plot to speak of, as evidenced when the 2017 spinoff film received five Razzie nominations.

 12. Are You Afraid Of The Dark?
 (1991-2000)

-TV today is so aggressively serialized that it would be hard for anyone to just roll with the idea that these young teens somehow left their houses and went into the woods to tell scary stories once a week without any of their parents noticing.
-Also, what about backstories?
-How did they meet?
+TV today is so aggressively serialized that it would be hard for anyone to just roll with the idea that young teenagers were able to leave their houses and dive deep into the woods to tell scary stories once a week without any of their parents noticing.
+Also, how did these kids even meet?
 Modern curiosity makes the wonderfully creepy Are You Afraid of the Dark? a hard sell — especially since the Midnight Society could just meet up online and have members spanning the globe.

 13. The Secret World of Alex Mack (1994-1998)

-Watching Alex now, the whole secret part seems impossible.
-In the internet age, her abilities would have been discovered immediately, and the big evil corporation's practices would have been exposed by a hacker in no time flat.
+After a truck drenches her in an unknown chemical on her way to school, Alex Mack developed uncontrollable powers and decided to keep it a secret from everyone but her two best friends.
+Today, the whole “secret” part seems impossible.
+In the internet age, her abilities would have been discovered immediately, Alex would have gone viral and become an Instagram influencer, and the big evil corporation’s practices would have been exposed by a hacker in no time.

 These are just a few of the ’90s shows that just wouldn't make much sense today.
 However, most of them are still totally amazing TV as long as you forget texting and the internet are things that exist.